polyakh/command-line/README.md

 ```

 ### Lil’ tricks
-Suppose we want to bounce back and forth between two directories with cd it's exhausting but we might utilize a helpful comman `-`
+Suppose we want to bounce back and forth between two directories with cd it's exhausting but we might utilize a helpful comman `cd -` or `git checkout`

 Clearing the terminal some different ways:
 There are a few ways to accomplish this.
 There's a `clear` command.